tscolari/s3kup/README.md

   help        Help about any command

 Flags:
-  -i, --access-key="": AWS Access Key
+  -a, --access-key="": AWS Access Key
   -b, --bucket-name="": Target S3 bucket
   -e, --endpoint-url="https://s3.amazonaws.com": the s3 region endpoint url (see http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region)
   -n, --file-name="": How the file will be called on s3